 Daniel Hutcherson and Kevin Maynard are the primary owners of the firm.
 Hutcherson is a certified investment management analyst (CIMA), chartered alternative investment analyst (CAIA) and an accredited investment fiduciary analyst (AIFA).
 He’s worked in the financial services industry since 1996, working in various capacities for companies such as Merrill Lynch and Morgan Stanley.
 Hutcherson is also a Marine Corps veteran.

 Maynard is a chartered financial analyst (CFA) and has worked in financial services for 20 years.
-He’s also a former Morgan Stanley employee and a veteran.
+He’s also a former Morgan Stanley employee and is likewise a veteran.

-The third advisor highlighted by Sortino is Stephen Heitz, accredited investment fiduciary (AIF) and chartered retirement plans specialist (CRPS).
-The newest of the three, Heitz started working in the financial services industry in 2003.
+The third advisor at Sortino is Stephen Heitz, accredited investment fiduciary (AIF) and chartered retirement plans specialist (CRPS).
+Heitz started working in the financial services industry in 2003.

 Sortino Advisory Partners Investment Strategy

 Fundamental analysis is the primary method of evaluating securities employed by Sortino Advisory.
 Fundamental analysis looks at the competitive position of a fund or issuer.
 The company will look at the issuer’s management team, style drift, past performance, investment strategies, reputation, and financial strength.

 In general, your assets will be invested in mutual funds and ETFs, and Sortino tends to heavily weight your portfolio with such funds rather than individual stocks or alternative investments.
 The firm does occasionally invest in individual debt and equity securities, however.